tetianadadakova/MRI-CNN/README.md

 I encourage you to contact me if you have any questions, comments, or suggestions: tetiana.d@gmail.com.

-The code uses data in image space and corresponding frequency space to teach a CNN model to do a recnstruction of an MRI image.
+The code uses data in image space and corresponding frequency space to teach a CNN model to do a reconstruction of an MRI image.
 The architecture consists of fully-connected (FC) and convolutional (Conv) layers and is the following:
 FC1 -> tahn activation -> FC2 -> tanh activation -> Conv1 -> ReLU activation -> Conv2 -> ReLU activation -> de-Conv

 generate_input.py